rcerljenko/bwt/README.md

 ####On Windows:

-It's easier to use CMake gui for Windows to pick the right generator.<br />
+It's easier to use CMake GUI for Windows to pick the right generator.<br />
 If the generator is "MinGW Makefiles" then all the steps above are valid except install and ldconfig parts.<br />
-If the genereator is "Visual Stuio*" then the Soulution file (*.sln) needs to be builded with it.<br />
+If the genereator is "Visual Stuio \*" then the Soulution file (\*.sln) needs to be build with it.<br />
-Important note: On Windows, shared lib (*.dll) needs to be copied to the same dir as *.exe file after build process.
+Important note: On Windows, shared lib (\*.dll) needs to be copied to the same dir as \*.exe file after build process.